Workflows Reference

 Execution model

-Workflow execution follows the standard job lifecycle:
+Workflow execution follows the job DAG lifecycle:

-- Invoke -- CLI, API, or event trigger creates the job
+- Invoke -- CLI, API, or event trigger creates the job DAG

-readyphase with workflow metadata in hints - Gate check -- If
+depends_onwired as job relations - Gate check -- If

 Result data